mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-2.md

 ### Cloud IDE

-First, I read o lot of articles about the best cloud IDEs.
+First, I read a lot of articles about the best cloud IDEs.
 There are around 10 in the market at the moment, but not all are suitable for me.
 I have expectations of a Cloud IDE.

 #### Trial / Free tier /  Good pricing plan